 Many of my friends were heading for nearby Santa Rosa JC, which to me, sounded like High School version 2.
 Others were going to a real university, which I just did not see working for me.
 Looking back and despite my academic fears, I might have done fine in “real college” but now we’ll never know because a wheelchair-bound savior from Petaluma High School intervened and became a pivot person in my life.

 If you had any involvement with the PHS Work Experience office in the early 1970’s, you met the great man himself.
 Ned Davis had already pulled me into lots of work experience gigs and we became friends.
 I know it was his job and all, but he saw something in me that I did not see at time.
-He saw both my passion for a certain field of study and my aptitude for it.
+He saw both my passion for Electronics and my aptitude for it.
 As part of his hunting for great opportunities for his students, he also sought out, I think just for me, a two-quarter scholarship from Heald College in San Francisco for their Electrical Engineering program.

 This single step fully answered my next steps after graduation and diverted my whole later life down a path I might never have found on my own.
 Heads College was a private vocational school that focused on two disciplines: business and electrical engineering (EE).
-Mr. Davis knew me well and recognized that their EE diploma program would be a perfect fit for me.
-I accepted it on his first call and on his recommendation alone.
+Mr. Davis knew me well and recognized that their EE diploma program would be a perfect fit .
+I accepted it on his first call on his recommendation alone.
 I even forgave him for dropping me into another “school” situation that started less than a month after my graduation from PHS – which from anyone else would have been unthinkable.
 I really wanted that summer break after graduation.

 So, unlike all my friends who quickly settled into enjoying their summer break, I began catching the early morning Golden Gate Transit (GGT) bus for San Francisco each day to learn some serious theory and hands-on skill development with the Heald’s EE program.
 I was thrilled!
 Mr. Davis’ scholarship paid my tuition, but I had to buy my own books and slide rule.
 You read that correct and I still have that old slide rule, but they did allow us to switch to one of the early portable calculators about half way through the program.